merthidayetoglu/CommBench/verification/rebuttal_PPoPP24.md

 The GPU-NIC association can be static or dynamic (depends on how the underlying libraries handle it).
 MPI has static bindings (block or round-robin), and NCCL has dynamic binding (depending on the workload and the system).
 See Section 5.3.2 for more detail.
 If static, each node in the supercomputer has the same logical binding.

+#### Q3: Presentation of results.

+We will list these crucial findings at the beginning of the evaluations, and highlight these five points clearly when explaining the performance figures.

+#### Q4: Optimization of Gather and Scatter.

+It can be considered outside of the scope or authors should motivate it as well why they included in the study.
+Striping of Gather and Scatter functions are included as an example action item towards hierarchical optimization of collective communications.
+We implement and validate the optimization using CommBench.
+We will integrate this short section into the paper more clearly.
+Reviewer C: